-Hot lunches are provided daily from the kitchens of Beaconsfield High School.
+Hot lunches are provided daily and are cooked onsite.
 All children are eligible for free hot meals through the Government Universal Infant School Meals scheme.
 We believe that the hot school lunch is better for the children's learning and health.
 We fully support the evidence that states:-